-Chuck Paine calls his Velcro-strap attachment his give-back to the sport of sailing.
-It will, he believes, render obsolete tracks and slides, and mast hoops, with all of their expense and tedium, and make getting a small boat rigged and sailing almost instantaneous.
-Chuck could perhaps have patented it and made some money.
-Use this idea with my blessing, he says, improve it if you can, and go sailing.
+The simple Velcro-strap attachments render obsolete tracks and slides, and mast hoops, with all of their expense and tedium, and make getting a small boat rigged and sailing almost instantaneous.

 Make no bones about it, though, with nearly half of its weight in cast lead ballast and lots of beautifully varnished mahogany trim, this is in every respect, including its construction cost and the need for yearly maintenance, a true yacht.
 But you don’t need a mooring or a marina slip with this one, just a garage.
 Her cruising grounds are anywhere you might like to sail that has a launching ramp.

 What the world needs now is certainly not more boats, but manifestly far better ones that truly enhance their owners’ lives.
 You can’t give away old fiberglass boats today, and with good reason.
 But despite the ongoing economic crisis, the few classic sailing designs of obvious and lasting merit are the unique bright spot in boating that makes sense today, and the PAINE 14 is the most beautiful example of this emerging phenomenon.
 We believe the times are right for a small, classy, easy to get going and transport, investment quality mini-yacht that unlike virtually anything currently available in fiberglass, will be loved for its entire lifetime by its owner and left to his kids.